 Social gambling is permitted within the state, so this could be interpreted as a loophole per se, to place some friendly wagers with buddies.
 The rules state that you can’t exceed a $25 buy-in, but honestly, social gambling is so hard to monitor and regulate, we can’t see that being an issue.
 Social gambling involves football pools, poker games, anything that you would bet on with friends.

 Speaking of football pools, when it comes to Daily Fantasy Sports betting, the state has the weirdest stance on the subject compared to any other US state.
 They acknowledged that DFS existed in the 1990s, then didn’t create any rules around it.
 They have no proposals to legalize it, and on the flip side, North Dakota residents aren’t banned from playing.
 It is a ‘proceed at your own risk’ kind of situation, but there is really nothing that can be done if there isn’t a state law surrounding it.

 Can I bet on sports in North Dakota?

-You can bet on sports online in the state of North Dakota.
-There are many online sportsbooks that are safe and secure and allow you to bet from wherever you like, whether it be the couch, the bus or even the sports bar.
+That means you can bet on sports online in the state of North Dakota.
+Many online offshore sportsbooks are safe and secure and allow you to bet from wherever you like, whether it be the couch, the bus or even the sports bar.

 The North Dakota laws are dated, and gambling laws don’t involve online gambling, so online sports betting is technically under the same umbrella as DFS.
 No mention of it, means it’s not illegal.